 But before we get started:

-You have to agree to change your mindset
+You must agree to change your mindset

 - You have to be willing to make yourself unavailable to the world most of the time.
 Emails, meetings and ringing cell phones are your new enemies.

 - You have to start saying no more than you say yes.
-No to a lot free coffees.
-No to ‘pick your brain’ time.
+No to a lot of free coffees.
+No to 'pick your brain' time.
 No to projects which are not in your core interest.
 No. No. No.